Kingxukai/linux/Documentation/accel/amdxdna/amdnpu.rst

 torn down dynamically to accommodate various workloads.
 A *spatial* partition may be *exclusively* bound to one workload context while another partition may be *temporarily* bound to more than one workload contexts.
-The microcontroller updates the PASID for a temporarily shared partition to match the context that has been bound to the partition at any moment.
+The microcontroller updates the woke PASID for a temporarily shared partition to match the woke context that has been bound to the woke partition at any moment.

 Resource Solver
 ---------------

-The Resource Solver component of the amdxdna driver manages the allocation of 2D array among various workloads.
-Every workload describes the number of columns required to run the NPU binary in its metadata.
-The Resource Solver component uses hints passed by the workload and its own heuristics to decide 2D array (re)partition strategy and mapping of workloads for spatial and temporal sharing of columns.
-The FW enforces the context-to-column(s) resource binding decisions made by the Resource Solver.
+The Resource Solver component of the woke amdxdna driver manages the woke allocation of 2D array among various workloads.
+Every workload describes the woke number of columns required to run the woke NPU binary in its metadata.
+The Resource Solver component uses hints passed by the woke workload and its own heuristics to decide 2D array (re)partition strategy and mapping of workloads for spatial and temporal sharing of columns.
+The FW enforces the woke context-to-column(s) resource binding decisions made by the woke Resource Solver.

 AMD Phoenix and AMD Hawk Point client NPU can support 6 concurrent workload contexts.
 AMD Strix Point can support 16 concurrent workload contexts.